canonical/wordpress-k8s-operator/docs/explanation/lifecycle-events.md

 ### leader_elected

 This event is fired when juju elects a leader unit among the replica peers.
-Wordpress-k8s charm then responds by setting up secrets and sharing them with peers through peer relation databag.
+Wordpress-k8s charm then responds by setting up secrets and sharing them with peers through peer relation databag if not already set.

 ### config-changed